-112 - The most critical situation
+112 - The most critical situations

 This shouldn’t be too surprising, since you are likely using the same number in your country.
-112 is a nation-wide number and you should call this number only in the most serious cases such as:
+112 is a nation-wide number and you should dial it only in

-- Accidents that are life threatening
+Accidents that are life threatening

-- Reporting serious crimes
+Reporting serious crimes

-- Fires that you are unable to put out
+Fires that you are unable to put out

 Once you call this number, remain on the spot (unless it is too dangerous) and wait for help.